 Your puppy's meal plan

 • Look at the packaging.
-Does it carry a certification by the Veterinarian Medical Association for your resident country?
+Does it carry a certification from the Veterinarian Medical Association for your resident country?

 • Look at the company.
 Does it have a good reputation?
 Have there been any problems or serious health issues concerning their manufacturing process?

 • If you can, look for a company that does its own manufacturing.
-This usually produces a higher quality dog food.
+This usually produces higher-quality dog food.

 • After you decide on a type of dog food, buy only a small amount.
 This way, it is less costly.
 You can also change the type of food more easily if your pet does not like it.